grieve/heroku-buildpack-nodejs/README.md

 First, ensure your project is already using forage (or search-index straight), else this buildpack is wasted effort for you.
 Then create a configuration file called "forage.json" in the root of your application.
 This file must be a JSON formatted file with a very specific structure, an example and explanation of which is below.

+(Note, this config currently depends on the mongo config line being in the forage.json file.
+This is fine on a private repo, but obviously a terrible idea otherwise, and will be changed to an environmental variable in due course)

     {

         // a fully qualified mongo db config line